Member companies are required to have a complete food safety compliance plan, an up-to-date list of growers, and a written trace back program.

 Food Safety Program

 At the heart of the LGMA is a set of food safety practices that are implemented on leafy greens farms and verified through government audit.
-Working with University and industry scientists, food safety experts, government officials, farmers, shippers and processors, the LGMA created this unique science-based food safety system to protect public health by reducing potential sources of contamination and establishes a culture of food safety on the farm.
+Working with University and industry scientists, food safety experts, government officials, farmers, shippers and processors, the leafy greens farming community created this unique science-based food safety system to protect public health by reducing potential sources of contamination and establishes a culture of food safety on the farm.

-Extensive testing and record-keeping for all sources of water used in the production of leafy greens is required.
+Extensive testing and record-keeping for all sources of water used in the production of leafy greens are required.

 Extensive testing, certification and record keeping for soil amendments, including compost and fertilizers, are required by the program.

 Work Practices and Field Operations

 Field audits verify that farmers are in compliance with the program’s requirements in the areas of worker practices and field sanitation.